DevExpress-Examples/wpf-dashboard-how-to-bind-to-object-list/Readme.md

 * [MainWindow.xaml.cs](./CS/WpfDashboard_ObjectDataSource/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/WpfDashboard_ObjectDataSource/MainWindow.xaml.vb))
 <!-- default file list end -->

-# WPF Dashboard Control - How to Bind a Dashboard to a List&lt;Data&gt; Object
+# Dashboard for WPF - How to Bind a Dashboard to a List&lt;Data&gt; Object

 The example shows how to bind a dashboard to a System.Collections.Generic.List&lt;Data&gt; object.